SoftwareAG/cumulocity-clients-swift/README.md

 ### Use your own domain model

 The CumulocityCoreLibrary allows custom data models.
-The following classes are designed to be extendible:
+The following classes are designed to be extensible:

 - `C8yAlarm`, `C8yAuditRecord`, `C8yCategoryOptions`, `C8yCustomProperties`, `C8yEvent`, `C8yManagedObject`, `C8yMeasurement`, `C8yOperation`